2023 Coulson Aviation Boeing 737 crash

 On 6 February 2023, a Boeing 737-300 owned by Coulson Aviation and used as an air tanker crashed in the Fitzgerald River National Park in the Great Southern Region of Western Australia while fighting multiple fires.
-The two crew members aboard—both pilots—survived with minor injuries and were taken to hospital.
-The crash resulted in the first hull loss of a Boeing 737 in Australia.
+The two crew members aboard—both pilots—survived with minor injuries and were taken to the hospital.
+The aircraft was destroyed, and resulted in the first hull loss of a Boeing 737 in Australia.